Resources for Hard-of-Hearing and Deaf in the Workplace

 Communication Apps, Tools and Technology for Inclusion, Productivity and Education

-Communication apps and tools are a huge help for the many entrepreneurs, business owners, employees and freelancers with hearing loss.
+Communication apps and tools are a huge help for entrepreneurs, business owners, employees, and freelancers with hearing loss.
 Even a single smartphone app such as Ava has the potential to transform workplace inclusion.

 This guide details the best apps and tools for communication.
-If you are deaf or hard of hearing, maybe it can point you toward a few ideas you don’t yet know about.
-If you’re an employer, these apps and tools are good to be aware of.
-They help in a wide array of situations, including:
+If you are deaf or hard of hearing, it can point you toward a few ideas you may not know about.
+If you're an employer, these apps and tools can be useful.
+They provide help in many situations, including:

 A quick note before diving into the guide: A tool that greatly benefits one worker could be of no benefit to another.
-The people who have hearing loss are diverse, and that’s reflected in the assortment of apps and tools available.
+Those who have hearing loss are diverse, which is reflected in the assortment of apps and tools available.

 Table of Contents